diandrarad/todolist-restapi/README.md

     * Delete all todos
 * Implements authentication and authorization.
 * Appropriate response codes are used.
+* Set Headers:

+Click on the "Headers" tab.
+Add a new header:
+Key: Content-Type
+Value: application/json

 ## Endpoints
 ### User Management